Taking service to the next level

 My parents were also an inspiration.
 They raised me with a deep responsibility to serve.

 They both chose careers in service—my father was a minister and my mother created nonprofit child care programs.
 We visited the orphanage every holiday and "adopted" a family each Christmas.
 My first volunteer commitment was in a home for mentally challenged adults.
 I clearly remember the day the 32-year-old man I'd been working with for weeks tied his shoes for the first time.

 My sense of service to manual therapy goes beyond my clients to the profession as a whole.

 I witness the power of touch every day.
 There are so many people who would benefit from healthy touch, but who can't afford it.

 An obvious answer to this problem is to convince more insurance plans to cover massage.

-For that to happen, massage therapy needs to be integrated into health care.
+For that to happen, manual therapy needs to be integrated into health care.

 Steps to integrate massage into health care